Norman Solomon

 Born in the District of Columbia on July 7, 1951, Norman Solomon grew up in Montgomery County, Maryland.
 As a teenager he became a political activist with the radical Montgomery County Student Alliance (MCSA), which once published a report depicting the local school system as a rigid, authoritarian institution that stifled free inquiry and discussion.
 Solomon’s affiliation with MCSA caused the FBI to begin monitoring him in 1966.
 Moreover, the Bureau shared information about MCSA with the Secret Service and military intelligence agencies.

-After briefly attending Reed College, Solomon in the 1970s lived in Portland, Oregon and became an activist against nuclear power and nuclear weapons.
+After briefly attending Reed College — a private liberal arts school in Portland, Oregon — Solomon in the 1970s lived in Portland and became an activist against nuclear power and nuclear weapons.
 In the late ’70s he spent several weeks in jail, for repeatedly engaging in protests demanding the closure of the Trojan Nuclear Power Plant.
 Solomon also served as chief researcher for the Committee for Veterans of Hiroshima and Nagasaki, which reported that U.S. Army veterans who had served in Japan after America’s detonation of two atomic bombs in 1945, now suffered from inordinately high incidences of blood disorders and cancers.

-In November 1981, Solomon and journalist Duncan Campbell co-authored an article in the British socialist magazine New Statesman, inaccurately claiming that a recent U.S. Navy missile accident at a Scottish naval base had nearly caused a mushroom cloud and radioactive disaster in Great Britain.
+In November 1981, Solomon and journalist Duncan Campbell co-authored an article in the British socialist magazine New Statesman, inaccurately claiming that a recent U.S. Navy Poseidon missile accident at a Scottish naval base could have caused a radioactive disaster in Great Britain.

-In 1982 Solomon and fellow left-activist Harvey Wasserman co-authored the book Killing Our Own: The Disaster of America’s Experience with Radiation, which offered a negative view of the effects of radiation from nuclear tests, weapons manufacture, nuclear waste storage, and atomic reactors.
+In 1982 Solomon and fellow leftwing activist Harvey Wasserman co-authored the book Killing Our Own: The Disaster of America’s Experience with Radiation, which offered a negative view of the effects of radiation from nuclear tests, weapons manufacture, nuclear waste storage, and atomic reactors.

 In September 1984, a District Court judge sentenced Solomon to ten days in jail for his participation in a protest where approximately 30 activists obstructed a railroad track in Vancouver, Washington, so as to block a train carrying U.S. Energy Department cargo from a weapons manufacturing facility in Texas to the U.S. Navy Trident submarine base in Bangor, Washington.
 Solomon at the time was the “disarmament director” for the interfaith group, Fellowship of Reconciliation.